run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 When installing a production cluster you may want to:

-* Set one or more Run:AI system nodes.
-These are nodes dedicated to Run:AI software.
+* Set one or more Run:ai system nodes.
+These are nodes dedicated to Run:ai software.
 * Machine learning frequently requires jobs that require CPU but __not GPU__.
 You may want to direct these jobs to dedicated nodes that do not have GPUs, so as not to overload these machines.
-* Limit Run:AI to specific nodes in the cluster.
+* Limit Run:ai to specific nodes in the cluster.

 To perform these tasks.
 See [Set Node Roles](../config/node-roles.md).